ay0408/Generalized-PM/README.md

 ## Future Directions

-・ Developing specialized methods for each analysis purpose, such as mean estimation and classification, with reference to the existing study [[Wang et al., 2019](https://doi.org/10.1109/ICDE.2019.00063)], while considering a hybrid mechanism.
+・ Developing specialized methods for each analysis purpose (e.g., mean estimation and classification) while considering a hybrid mechanism with reference to an existing study [[Wang et al., 2019](https://doi.org/10.1109/ICDE.2019.00063)].

 ・ Developing a method that allows random sampling or dimensionality reduction while setting the privacy level of each attribute information.